 Results from the surveillance and control programme for maedi, including data from November 2003 through 2006, showed a preliminary prevalence of less than 0.2 % positive flocks.
-Knowledge about the distribution of the disease so far indicates that it was regionally clustered, and that a more extensive spread of maedi-visna virus has probably been prevented by the restrictions on transfer of sheep across county borders.
-All farms involved in the outbreak in 2003 have had their restrictions lifted.
-The fact that maedi has not been detected in the surveillance programme since 2005 indicate that the prevalence of the infection in Norway is very low.
+Knowledge about the distribution of the disease so far indicates that it was regionally clustered, and that a more extensive spread of maedi-visna virus from the outbreak in 2003 has probably been prevented by the restrictions on transfer of sheep across county borders.
+The fact that maedi has not been detected in the surveillance programme since 2005 indicates that the prevalence of the infection in Norway is very low.